Redshift weighted galaxy number counts: The redshift-weighted number count power spectra

 \subsection{Numerical examples}

 In this section we study the angular power spectra of $\zeta$, based on a fully-relativistic description, in detail.
 We investigate the importance of the different contributions, the window function specifications, the correlation between different redshift bins, and the cross-correlation between galaxy number counts $\Delta$ and angular redshift fluctuations $\zeta$.
-All spectra are generated with a version of the CLASSgal code for galaxy number counts \cite{DiDio:2013bqa,CLASS}, modified to accommodate additionally the angular redshift fluctuations.\footnote{The modified version of \texttt{CLASS} along with the Fisher code used in this analysis may be found here: \texttt{\url{https://github.com/WillMatt4/SMAL-FRY}}.}
+All spectra are generated with a version of the CLASSgal code for galaxy number counts \cite{DiDio:2013bqa,CLASS}, modified to accommodate additionally the angular redshift fluctuations.\footnote{The modified version of \texttt{CLASS} along with the Fisher code used in this analysis may be found here:\\ \texttt{\url{https://github.com/WillMatt4/SMAL-FRY}}.}

 The different contributions to the angular power spectrum given in equation (\ref{DezNF}) can be divided into four principal categories: density, redshift-space distortions, gravitational lensing, and large-scale gravitational effects, see appendix \ref{a:pert} for more details.
 Figure \ref{fig:contributions_euclid} shows the contributions of each effect to the total angular power spectrum.
 As one can see for both $\Delta$ and $\zeta$, the dominant contribution to the total power comes from the density, and on larger angular scales also from redshift-space distortions, whereas lensing and large-scale gravitational contributions are subdominant in both cases.
 The lensing contribution in $\zeta$ is even smaller than in the number counts.
 This is due to the fact that redshift-independent contributions vanish in $\zeta$ and the lensing term varies very slowly with redshift.
 The same is true for the large-scale gravitational contributions.
-The overall amplitude of $\zeta$ is at least four orders of magnitude lower than $\Delta$, essentially due to the additional windowing and because, for $\zeta$, the fluctuation in the galaxy number counts is multiplied by the redshift fluctuation, cf. (\ref{e:exzeta}), which makes the $\zeta$-amplitude even smaller.
-The lensing and gravitational contributions are even less relevant for $\zeta$ than for $\Delta$.
+The overall amplitude of $\zeta$ is at least four orders of magnitude lower than $\Delta$, essentially due to the \rut{window function, which has vanishing mean: For $\zeta$, the fluctuation in the galaxy number counts is multiplied by the small deviation of the observed redshift from the mean in the window, cf. (\ref{e:exzeta}), which makes the $\zeta$-amplitude significantly smaller. }